How do you maintain control when handling pallets?

 How should you steer to maintain control?

-- Has the load carried by the front wheels.
+- Have the load carried by the front wheels.

 - Turn with the rear wheels.